How flushing goldfish, other items could lead to sewer system problems

 Original Story: Do not flush your fish: Viral photo of giant goldfish resurfaces as a reminder

+One of the most common misconceptions is that “flushable wipes” are safe to flush.
+The Springfield Water and Sewer Commission told 22News that’s not the case.

+“Those don’t dissolve it’s a fibrous material that doesn’t break down the way toilet paper does so we’ve had to do a lot more cleaning of clogs due to wipes,” said Jaimye Bartak, communications manager.

-According to the Springfield Water and Sewer Commission, fats, oils, and grease are the leading cause of sewer backups into basements.
+The Water and Sewer Commission explained that fats, oils, and grease are the leading cause of sewer backups into basements.
 When items containing fat, oil, or grease are washed down the sink or toilet it coats and sticks to the inside of sewer pipes.

 The department said residents should never pour grease down sink drains or toilets, instead, grease should be dumped into a waxed food container and thrown in the trash.